TeachBooks/deploy-book-workflow/README.md

 - Customizable behavior of book URL root directory, either by redirecting the root to one of the branches or by copying or moving one of the branches to root.
 - Adds an 'archived'-banner to old branches / branches of previous years.
 - Custom 404 "Page Not Found" page with buttons for redirecting to Homepage (e.g., book intro page), "Go Back" or Repository home.
-- Semantic ersioning: tags used for major, minor and patch version. `main` contains most up to date version.
+- Semantic versioning: tags used for major, minor and patch version. `main` contains most up to date version.
 Branch `v1` contains the most recent version `1.x.x`.

 ## How to start using this workflow
 As previously mentioned, this workflow is used in `TeachBooks/template`.
 Feel free to use it for your TeachBook as well: